The

 Singing might be fun, might be joyful and uplifting,

 might inspire poetry and paeans.
-But could it actually be good for
+But could it actually be good for you?

-in 1931: "Singing promotes health, breathing, circulation and
+"Singing promotes health, breathing, circulation and digestion."

-digestion."
 Perhaps Mr. Kellogg was on to something.

 Research involving international choirs and over 12,000 people identified